UK's Osborne hails growing economy, slams 'disastrous' Labour plans

 "This desperate attempt to rewrite history will not wash when, on every test he set himself, this chancellor's plan A has badly failed - on living standards, growth and the deficit," he said.

-As the parties prepare for their annual conferences later this month, Labour's attacks on Cameron's Conservatives will center on the charge that the recovery has left behind people who are less well off.
+As the parties prepare for their annual conferences later this month, Labour's attacks on Cameron's Conservatives will centre on the charge that the recovery has left behind people who are less well off.

 "This is a recovery for the few.
 This is an unfair recovery.
 This is an unequal recovery," Miliband will say in a speech on Tuesday.